Tucker and Becky's Pumpkin Patch

 Munson Bridge Winery is located in central Wisconsin.
 We offer a unique perspective on wine tasting.
 As a fruit winery we try to use locally harvested and fresh fruit whenever possible.
 The winery hosts music, Festivals and weddings during the summer months.
 Please pay us a visit..there's always something new at Munson Bridge!
-Wine tasting is complimentary.
-Music nights during the summer months.
-Check it out on line.
-Harvest Fest in October, Girls Night Out, Halloween party, and Christmas Open House.
+Events - Music nights during the summer months, Harvest Fest in October, Girls Night Out, Halloween party, and Christmas Open House.

 Norskedalen Nature & Heritage Center

 A nature and heritage center dedicated to preserving, interpreting and sharing the natural environment and cultural heritage of the area surrounding Coon Valley in southwest Wisconsin.
 Norskedalen has so much to offer in so many different ways, exploring the natural beauty, regional history and traditional Norwegian heritage of the region.
-Historic 1890's pioneer log homestead, nature areas and trails, heritage farm musuem, cabin rental, special events - classes - programs.
-2013 WATA Member
+Historic 1890's pioneer log homestead, nature areas and trails, heritage farm museum, cabin rental, special events - classes - programs.

 The maple trees are on Ruth's farm located 8 miles east of Westby on one of the highest of the Ocooch Mountains, overlooking the Kickapoo River Valley, near the trout fishing village of Avalanche.
 The farm was deeded from the US government to the first European immigrant farmer, John Phillips, in May 1854.
 There are 1000 maple tree taps in the forests on steep hillside that run the length of the farm.
 Tours begin at "Logan Mill Lodge & Conference Center" in downtown Westby.
 Logan Mill Lodge includes 3 vacation rental condos, a conference center and a caboose.